WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 A warning is raised if a column from the signal files contains NaN values.

-A warning is raised if `min_segment` is longer than half a signal recording.

 An exception is raised if `sampling_rate` is less than or equal to 0.

+An exception is raised if `min_segment` is longer than a signal recording.

 An exception is raised if a file could not be read.